manu-gt-hub/ai_development_toolkit/cv_reviewer/README.md

 ## Features
 - Compares CVs to a job description using embeddings.
-- Ranks candidates based on semantic similarity.
+- Ranks candidates based on job description.
 - Highlights top candidates and red flags.
 - Generates suggested interview questions.